matan2009/File-Explorer-Server/README.md

 # Future Work

 1. Have better CSS style to view the app.
-2. Upload new files to the current folder functionality.
+2. Upload new files to current folder .